GBKS/opendesign.guide/content/13-about.md

 We're committed to supporting educators in delivering this content effectively.
 Here are some additional resources:

-- Slide decks for each chapter [Link placeholder]
+- Slide decks for each chapter (TODO)
-- Additional exercises and project ideas [Link placeholder]
+- Additional exercises and project ideas (TODO)
-- A forum for educators to share experiences and best practices [Link placeholder]
+- A forum for educators to share experiences and best practices (TODO)

 We welcome your feedback and suggestions on how to improve this curriculum for educational use.
-Please share your experiences and ideas through our GitHub repository or educator's forum.
+Please share your experiences and ideas through our [GitHub repository](https://github.com/GBKS/opendesign.guide) or educator's forum.

 ## Invitation to Contribute